What's the formula for team chemistry?

 "The intimate campus culture that makes Portland special, that part is gone.
 But we're still supporting each other," he said.

-He recently met virtually with his team's leadership group, and they have held one team-wide meeting via online conferencing.
+He has met virtually with his team's leadership group, and has held teamwide meetings via online conferencing.

 Carlin-Voigt said he thinks the 2020 Pilots will be talented.
 He is still working — using phone calls and email — to complete the incoming class.
 He knows there might be added challenges, especially for players from other countries and for incoming freshmen who have had college-entrance exams such as the SAT canceled.

-Portland has announced eight of what Carlin-Voigt hopes will be about a dozen newcomers for 2020.
-Those additions include freshman defenders Kevin Bonilla, Jacob McDaniel and Deryk Jones, freshman forwards Jacob Babalai and Buba Fofanah, sophomore goalkeeper Lute Lillo-Potero, junior forward Jason Reyes and graduate transfer wingback Paul Odendahl.
+Portland has announced 10 of what Carlin-Voigt hopes will be about a dozen newcomers for 2020.
+Those additions include freshman defenders Kevin Bonilla, Jacob McDaniel and Deryk Jones, freshman forwards Jacob Babalai and Buba Fofanah, sophomore goalkeeper Lute Lillo-Potero, junior forward Jason Reyes, graduate transfer wingback Paul Odendahl and graduate transfer forward Miguel Yuste.

 Fofanah, out of Carpenteria, California, was one of 125 boys selected to the 2019 Allstate All-America team after his junior season.